wpallstars/fix-plugin-does-not-exist-notices/README.md

 2. Missing plugin shown in the plugins list with "Remove Reference" link
 3. Auto-scroll feature that highlights the missing plugin

+## FAQ

+### Do I need to keep this plugin installed and active after notices are cleared?

+Although this plugin consumes minimal disk space, and doesn't run unless you are on the /wp-admin/plugins.php page, you don't need to keep it active or installed if you don't have this notice to clear — but it is safe to, if you just want it as a part of your overall WordPress stack of enhancements and conveniences.

 ## Developers

 ### Contributing